aabdullahgungor/aabdullahgungor/README.md

 ### 👋 Hi, I'm [Abdullah Güngör](https://www.linkedin.com/in/abdullahgungor/)
 - 🚀#OpenToWork
+- 👀 I’m interested in C, Python, JavaScript and Golang
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning Golang, JavaScript
 - 🧑‍💼 I want to work as a Golang developer
 - 🤔 I’m looking for help with Golang